-RMCAD does not permit booting a machine using any personal media from cd, to usb device, or external hard drive.
+RMCAD does not permit booting a machine using any personal media from CD, USB device, or external hard drive.

 Fonts are the property of the College.
 Do not copy fonts.
 Do not add fonts from home to a RMCAD workstation.